 - There is a battery indicator on the collar to notify when the battery is low.

-- There are adjustable 5 levels of static correction on the collar and sound the only mode for training purposes.
+- There are adjustable five levels of static correction on the collar, and sound is the only mode for training purposes.

 - The manufacturer provides a one-year warranty.

 - Compatible collars and accessories with different features can be bought separately.

 - It only works for small properties and flat landscapes (hills and slopes interfere with the signal).